“So whoever is in Christ is a new creation: the old things have passed away; behold new things have come.” (2 Cor 5;14-17)

 Who, by the way, performed, on the Ed Sullivan Show many more times than the Beatles; they were very popular with audiences both in the UK and the United States; with the essential elements of fast music, and those screaming girls accompanying the public reaction to this rock group.

 So what’s the connection with Mark’s gospel?
-Interestingly, Jesus does not explain away our fears, sufferings or even those uncontrollable waves on the high seas, or in this case the lake.
+Interestingly, Jesus does not explain our fears, sufferings, or even those uncontrollable waves on the high seas, or in this case, the lake.

 Instead, he redirects our energies to see and appreciate a deeper, more permanent understanding of God’s powerful creation at work – that “glad all over” feeling of grace possible in us, his new creation.

-We feel his calming touch in words and gestures and in our ministry to one another and the world.
-His was one of bringing comfort and inner healing to his people – whose fears were turned into hope and courage.
+We feel his calming touch in words, gestures, and our ministry to one another and the world.
+His was one of bringing comfort and inner healing to his people – whose fears turn into hope and courage.

-This month of June is dedicated to the “Sacred Heart of Jesus,” whose outstretched arms embrace all people.
+This month of June is dedicated to the “Sacred Heart of Jesus,” whose outstretched arms embrace everyone.
 Or we read in John’s gospel, “Set your troubled hearts at rest.
-Trust is God always; trust also in me.”
+Trust in God always; also trust in me.”

 G.K.
 Chesterton makes a point worth remembering: “We are all in the same boat, in a stormy sea, and we owe each other a terrible loyalty.”

 To truly understand this kind of forgiveness is to touch on the grace of God.
-This is the “glad all over “ knowledge that he is close to us and good to us — in good times and, most of all, at times of unforeseen losses that break our hearts.
+The “glad all over “knowledge that he is close to us and kind to us — in good times and, most of all, at times of sudden loss that break our hearts.